foundation/supercollider/README.md

   - **template** (String): path to the Handlebars template to use for each component.
   - **adapters** (Array): a list of strings that reference the adapters to use.
   - **dest** (String): file path to write the finished HTML to.
+  - **marked** (Object): a custom instance of Marked to use when parsing the markdown of your documentation pages.
+This allows you to pass in custom rendering methods.
   - **handlebars** (Object): a custom instance of Handlebars to use when rendering the final HTML.
 This allows you to pass in custom helpers for use in your template.

 ### adapter(name, methods)